Survey in Characterizing Semantic Change: Lexical Semantic Change

-To illustrate an example of a word that suffered a change in orientation, and how is it natural to describe it in a single pole, we select the word `awful'.
-In 1850s, it was used with the meaning ``full of awe'', and nowadays it means ``extremely disagreeable''.
-As the first sense is semantically closer to good and the second closer to bad sentiment, this word suffered a pejoration as illustrated in \Cref{fig:orientation}.
-Notice that the evolution of the orientation of this word pass first from an amelioration before changing to a pejoration.
-However, in the same figure, the word `awesome', that has a close relation with "awe" gained a more positive sense, suffering an amelioration over time.
+To illustrate a word that changed in orientation, consider `awful'.
+In the 1850s, it meant ``full of awe,'' but today it means ``extremely disagreeable.''
+As the first sense is semantically positive and the second is negative, this word underwent pejoration, as illustrated in \Cref{fig:orientation}.
+Notice that the word's orientation may have first undergone amelioration before pejoration.
+In the same figure, the word `awesome,' which has a close relation to "awe," gained a more positive sense, undergoing amelioration over time.

-In the next section, we will describe our method for reviewing the literature based on the poles presented above.
+In the next section, we describe our method for reviewing the literature based on the poles presented above.